Monitoring - 2019/20 Academic Year

 Undertaking extraordinary review visits enables the NMC to demonstrate agility in responding to concerns, situations and events that impact on all aspects of nursing and midwifery programme delivery.
 The review will identify if the AEI and its practice learning partners continue to meet NMC standards.

-Please refer to the QA Handbook (section 9.11 paragraph 336-347) for additional information regarding the process and to understand the QA Visitor role in extraordinary monitoring review visits.
+Please refer to the QA Handbook (link updated, page to be confirmed) for additional information regarding the process and to understand the QA Visitor role in extraordinary monitoring review visits.